Proteinuria (Protein in the Urine)

-Proteinuria is a condition where some of the normal protein in the bloodstream ends up in the urine.
+Proteinuria occurs when some of the normal protein in the bloodstream ends up in the urine.
 Protein in the urine will show up on a standard urine test.

 Protein in the blood helps keep fluids from leaking out of the blood vessels and into the surrounding tissues.
-Mild or temporary proteinuria does not cause any symptoms.
-However, if too much protein is lost from the body, there may be generalized swelling as fluid leaks from the blood vessels.
-Swelling may appear in legs, feet and ankles or elsewhere such as lower back, face and eyelids.
+Mild or temporary proteinuria doesn't cause any symptoms.
+However, if too much protein is lost from the body, there may be swelling as fluid leaks from the blood vessels.
+Swelling may appear in legs, feet, and ankles or elsewhere such as lower back, face and eyelids.

-If proteinuria persists on repeat testing of the urine, further tests will be needed to determine the cause.
-If the cause is still not clear, you may be referred to a kidney specialist.
+If proteinuria persists on repeat urine testing, more tests will be needed to figure out the cause.
+If the cause is still unclear, you may be told to see a kidney specialist.

 No special home care is needed until the cause of your proteinuria is known.

 Follow up with your doctor or as advised by our staff.